 We often get asked, both in professional and personal settings, where the best place is to start with VR.

 [This guide was first published in December 2019.
-It was updated and re-published on November 2020, and again in January 2021.]
+It was updated and re-published on November 2020, January 2021 and most recently in May 2022]

 Some people have a basic understanding of the technology but aren’t up to date with the current products available on the market.
-Sometimes, people often have an understanding of the major headsets available but still struggle with some of the VR concepts and terminology.
+Conversely, some people are aware of the major headsets but still struggle with some of the technology’s concepts and terminology.

 With this guide we want to cover all the basics.
 We’ll explain basic VR concepts, terminology and most of the major headsets on the market.
 If you don’t know where to start with VR, you will now.